araffin/academic-kickstart/content/post/tune-sac-isaac-sim/index.md

 ```

 Compared to SAC/TQC default hyperparameters, there are some notables changes:
-- the network architecture is much bigger (`[512, 256, 128]` vs `[256, 256]`) but similar to the one used by PPO
+- the network architecture is much bigger (`[512, 256, 128]` vs `[256, 256]`) but similar to the one used by PPO in Isaac Sim
-- the lower replay ratio (RR $\approx 0.03$  for 1024 envs, so one gradient step every 100 steps in the env) and the higher policy delay (update the actor after 8 updates of the actor) makes it faster (less time taken doing gradient update)
+- the lower replay ratio (RR $\approx 0.03$  for 1024 envs, so three gradient step every 100 steps in the env) and the higher policy delay (update the actor after 8 updates of the actor) makes it faster (less time taken doing gradient update)
 - the discount factor is lower than the default one (0.99) favouring more short-term rewards